Bringing nationals to the valley: A look at the art of competition flying, selecting Nebraska

 “If we have more than the field is permitted for that competition, then the pecking order goes at how they finished at that task the prior year,” Nels said.

-Currently, there are around 40 pilots coming to compete in the national championship.
+Currently, there are around 40 pilots coming to compete in the national championship this week.

 Balloon competitions occur at the national, regional, international and world levels and follow the standard Federation Aeronautique International (FAI) rules that outline tasks pilots can complete and how judges determine the champion pilot.